 Many new businesses underestimate the amount of time and effort that goes into creating a social media presence that counts, and social media marketing is often seen as a cheap and cheerful way to spread the word about your business.
 While social media can be a fun and cost-effective marketing tool, it does eat up a lot of time.
-If you're keen to invest that time in developing social feeds that make a difference to your business, you'll need to have a plan for keeping your brand consistent.
+If you're keen to invest that time in developing social feeds that make a difference to your business, you'll need to have social media guidelines for keeping your brand consistent.

 5 benefits to brand consistency on social media

 Accomplishing brand consistency on social media isn't easy, but it is achievable.
 Before we tackle how you can achieve it, let's first consider why it matters.

 There are 500 million tweets sent every day, with 6,000 going out every second.
 When users see online content from a brand they can easily recognize, they're more likely to remember them in the future, both online and offline.

 If customers remember and recognize a brand, they'll feel much more comfortable interacting with them.
 Likewise, customers are more likely to stay loyal to brands who deliver a consistent message.

 It helps you stand out from the crowd.

 Having a brand that is easily recognized will help to set you apart from your competitors.
 There are 6 Facebook profiles created every second, resulting in around 500,000 new users every day.
 If you're not consistent in branding your business across the various platforms you use, it can be easy to get lost in the crowd.

 Branding that's done well looks professional.
 It builds trust because it tells your audience that you know what you're doing and you care about the details.

 Using social media to show the unique personality of your brand is an effective way of helping customers relate to you.